-We intend to use the net proceeds from this offering for working capital and general corporate purposes, which may include the repayment of indebtedness, and to fund future acquisitions (if any).
+We intend to use the net proceeds from this offering for working capital and general corporate purposes, including acquisitions.
 Within those categories, we have not determined the specific allocation of the net proceeds of this offering.
 Our management will have broad discretion over the use and investment of the net proceeds of this offering within those categories.
 Accordingly, investors in this offering have only limited information concerning management's specific intentions and will need to rely upon the judgment of our management with respect to the use of proceeds.